Big January Giveaway - Click Here For More Details

 Please note that while these policies will cover you while you're on holiday you will need to purchase our Extra Activity Cover Level 2 for when you are actually windsurfing.
 You'll be able to select this add-on during the quote process.

 You can either book the policy online or call our UK-based call centre and speak directly to a member of our insurance team on 0800 316 0104.

-How to be sure that all is not calm at sea
+How to be sure that all stays calm at sea

 Since the world began to spin on its axis and around the sun, every windsurfing destination has its 'on' and 'off' season — the on season is the one you're looking for, as this means it's more likely to be windy most of the time!